 Registration and Policies

 To register you have two options: (1) Call us at (970) 729-2779 and register over the phone.
-(2) Send us a message using the “Contact Us” tab of this website.
+(2) Go to the “Upcoming Courses” page and click on “Register Here” under the appropriate course.
 A deposit of $100 via cash, check or credit card is required to reserve a space in the course with the balance of the tuition due at the beginning of class.
 Cancellation prior to 2 weeks is eligible for a full refund.
 Cancellation within 2 weeks forfeits the deposit.

 Please bring outdoor clothing appropriate for lying on potentially wet, muddy or snowy, cold ground playing the role of both rescuer and patient.
 You will need: a day pack, water bottle, multiple clothing layers, waterproof jacket and pants, gloves and hat, and sturdy boots.